-- You must have nothing to eat (including milk) for four hours before the appointment, but you may still drink water.
-Continue to take any prescribed medication. - A health care assistant will greet you in the ultrasound area and one may be present during your examination.
+You must have nothing to eat (including milk) for four hours before the appointment, You must drink 1 litre (2 pints) of water one hour before the appointment.
+Do not empty your bladder.
+Continue to take any prescribed medication.

+- A health care assistant will greet you in the ultrasound area and one may be present during your examination.
 The scan is conducted by either a radiologist (specialist X-ray doctor) or sonographer (specialist ultrasound). - No childcare facilities are available while you have your scan.
 If you would like to be chaperoned during the ultrasound examination, please speak to a member of staff in the ultrasound department.
 A same sex member of staff will be provided.